-BLOG/VLOG POSTS: We hope to have a broad selection of posts covering a diverse range of topics pertaining to writing craft, career, and the publication process.
-These will be pre-scheduled to post at half-hour intervals throughout the conference and could be prepared at your leisure between now and January 27.
-Blog posts should be ideally between 800-1500 words; vlogs no more than 15 minutes.
+BLOG/VLOG POSTS: We plan to have a broad selection of posts covering a diverse range of topics pertaining to writing craft, career, and the publication process.
+These will be pre-scheduled to post at half-hour intervals throughout the conference and can be prepared at your leisure between now and February 7.
+Blog posts should ideally be between 800-1500 words; vlogs no more than 15 minutes.

-WRITER ROUNDTABLES: We will be inviting participation in group blog posts discussing six pre-selected topics.
-If you are interested in taking part, we will provide you a list of questions for you to answer.
+WRITER ROUNDTABLES: These are the blog post version of live panels.
+Speakers will sign up to share their thoughts on six pre-selected topics.
+If you are interested in taking part, we will provide you a list of questions for you to answer in December.
 We will then compile these into a single roundtable post to be scheduled for the conference.
-Answers may be prepared at your leisure between now and January 20.
-One of our topics is about advances and writer income; all answers for this topic will be collected via anonymous Google form to protect authors’ identities.
+Answers may be prepared at your leisure and submitted by January 31.

 Only one live event will be scheduled per hour during the 3-day conference.
 This means we are limited to just 39 slots.
 If you would like to participate in a live event, please RSVP soon to ensure your spot.
 You must be available for at least 1.5 HOURS during the conference dates for a live event.
 All live events are overseen by a WriteOnCon moderator to assist you and help field questions from attendees.

-Live Events are run using YouTube live-streaming, which requires a Google account.
+Live Events are run using StreamYard (no account necessary! we’ll send you instructions).
 If you feel strongly about being on video, we have the option to turn your camera off so the interview operates like a live radio program.
 All four types of live events are scheduled to be approximately 50 minutes long, with the option to continue beyond this at the speaker’s discretion.

 LIVE Q&A: These sessions take questions from attendees using a text-based submission form.
 You have the option to designate a topic for your Q&A (recommended) or leave the session open.
 Focused topics often receive stronger attendee engagement.

-LIVE PITCH SESSION: Due to confusion and attendee disappointment with the first-come,-first-served approach used in previous years, all pitch sessions will take submissions prior to the event this year.
+LIVE PITCH SESSION: All pitch sessions will take submissions prior to the event this year.
 We will randomly select a certain number of pitches to forward to you.
 You can choose to read and comment on these pitches live or review them prior to your event and then present your thoughts live.
 These sessions may be either true pitch sessions or “first impression” feedback sessions.
 You may specify the length of the pitches you wish to receive and how many we should randomly select for you.

-LIVE PANEL: We plan to hold nine multi-person video panels this year.
+LIVE PANEL: We plan to hold 12 multi-person video panels this year.
 These will cover a variety of topics and will operate like the Live Q&A events, taking questions from attendees.
 We will do our best to select a time convenient to all participants.
-We only have room for 4 participants per panel, so please RSVP soon if you’d like to participate in a panel.
+We only have room for 3 participants per panel, so please RSVP soon if you’d like to participate in a panel.